-Attributes: Global Diversity, Social Sciences

-276 Outsiders in America

-Considers the process of self-discovery and the formation of collective identity among individuals and groups who have historically experienced discrimination, oppression, and ostracism by middle-class Euro-American society.
-These groups include the homeless and transient, African-Americans within slavery and for many decades after "freedom," the "new immigrants" from Eastern and Southern Europe in the years 1870-1920, gay and lesbian Americans, the "undeserving poor" among Southern whites, and persons with disabilities.
-Although the narrators and commentators we will read do not encompass all Americans who have been considered as "others", their writings can be used to ask questions about the formation of individual and collective identities among a number of varied subcultures.

-Attributes: Social Sciences, US Diversity

-277 European Empires

-This course will investigate the building, celebration and dissolution of the European empires moving from the 15th century into the 20th century.
+Attributes: Global Diversity, Social Sciences 277 European Empires This course will investigate the building, celebration and dissolution of the European empires moving from the 15th century into the 20th century.
 Definitions of imperialism as it developed over time will be discussed.
 The readings look at the effects of empire in Europe as well as some of the effects in the colonies, including works by Christopher Columbus, William Shakespeare, George Orwell, and Chinua Achebe.
 Offered every two years.